Automattic/page-optimize/readme.txt

 == Changelog ==

+= 0.5.4 =
+* Bail when editing pages or posts in the Editor.
+Increased the max concatenated file limit.

 = 0.5.1 =
 * Bail when editing pages in Brizy Editor (it errors when JavaScript load mode is `async`).